Pistonight/botw-studio/docs/network/protocol.md

 # Protocol
 This is the protocol used for transimitting data in the application.

-## Packet
+## Switch-Server Packet
 Each request is packaged into a variable-size Packet with the following layout.
-Each letter represents a byte
+Each letter represents a byte.
+All multi-byte numeric fields are little endian
 ```
 LL OO MMMMMMM ...
 L = Length of the packet, in bytes
 O = Opcode
 M = Rest of the message
 ```

+## Client-Server Packet
+The packets sent between client and server are the same as Switch-Server packets, except it does not have the 2-byte length field.
+Since we are using the WebSocket protocol, it's ok to send data without specifying length ourselves.

 ## Unexpected/Unknown Packets
 Some packets are expected to be received by both the Switch and the Client, while others are only expected by one side.